 Erika is a multi-instrumentalist on a mission - to share the power of music with as many people as possible!

-Erika received her Bachelors Degree in viola performance from The University of Tennessee, Knoxville.
-She is currently finishing her Masters Degree in viola performance at Lamont School of Music, University of Denver.
+Erika received her Bachelor's Degree in viola performance from The University of Tennessee, Knoxville.
+She received her Master's Degree in viola performance at Lamont School of Music, University of Denver.
 During her contracted time at Lamont, Erika was also the viola Graduate Teaching Assistant.
 After earning her Masters Degree, Erika plans to pursue a Doctorate in viola pedagogy.
 Erika has also played with numerous symphonies and chamber groups.

 With fourteen years of teaching and performance experience, Erika believes that anyone can learn an instrument and that everyone benefits from music!